 If you get any side effects, talk to your doctor or nurse.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

-In addition to this leaflet, you will be given a Patient Alert Card, which contains important safety information that you need to be aware of before and during treatment with Tofidence 20 mg/mL concentrate for solution for infusion.
+In addition to this leaflet, you will be given a Patient Alert Card, which contains important safety information that you need to be aware of before and during treatment with Tocilizumab STADA 20 mg/mL concentrate for solution for infusion.

 What is in this leaflet

-1. What Tofidence is and what it is used for
+1. What Tocilizumab STADA is and what it is used for

-2. What you need to know before you are given Tofidence
+2. What you need to know before you are given Tocilizumab STADA

-3. How Tofidence is given
+3. How Tocilizumab STADA is given

 4. Possible side effects

-5. How to store Tofidence.
+5. How to store Tocilizumab STADA.

 6. Contents of the pack and other information

-1. What Tofidence is and what it is used for
+1. What Tocilizumab STADA is and what it is used for

-Tofidence contains the active substance tocilizumab, which is a protein made from specific immune cells (monoclonal antibody), that blocks the action of a specific protein (cytokine) called interleukin-6.
+Tocilizumab STADA contains the active substance tocilizumab, which is a protein made from specific immune cells (monoclonal antibody), that blocks the action of a specific protein (cytokine) called interleukin-6.
 This protein is involved in inflammatory processes of the body, and blocking it can reduce the inflammation in your body.
-Tofidence helps to reduce symptoms such as pain and swelling in your joints and can also improve your performance of daily tasks.
-Tofidence has been shown to slow the damage to the cartilage and bone of the joints caused by the disease and to improve your ability to do normal daily activities.
+Tocilizumab STADA helps to reduce symptoms such as pain and swelling in your joints and can also improve your performance of daily tasks.
+Tocilizumab STADA has been shown to slow the damage to the cartilage and bone of the joints caused by the disease and to improve your ability to do normal daily activities.

-Tofidence is used to treat adults with moderate to severe active rheumatoid arthritis (RA), an autoimmune disease, if previous therapies did not work well enough.
-Tofidence is usually given in combination with methotrexate.
-However, Tofidence can be given alone if your doctor determines that methotrexate is inappropriate.
+Tocilizumab STADA is used to treat adults with moderate to severe active rheumatoid arthritis (RA), an autoimmune disease, if previous therapies did not work well enough.
+Tocilizumab STADA is usually given in combination with methotrexate.
+However, Tocilizumab STADA can be given alone if your doctor determines that methotrexate is inappropriate.

-Tofidence can also be used to treat adults who have not had previous methotrexate treatment if they have severe, active and progressive rheumatoid arthritis.
+Tocilizumab STADA can also be used to treat adults who have not had previous methotrexate treatment if they have severe, active and progressive rheumatoid arthritis.

-Tofidence is used to treat children with sJIA.
-Tofidence is used for children aged 2 years and over who have active systemic juvenile idiopathic arthritis (sJIA), an inflammatory disease that causes pain and swelling in one or more joints as well as fever and rash.
-Tofidence is used to improve the symptoms of sJIA and can be given in combination with methotrexate or alone.
+Tocilizumab STADA is used to treat children with sJIA.
+Tocilizumab STADA is used for children aged 2 years and over who have active systemic juvenile idiopathic arthritis (sJIA), an inflammatory disease that causes pain and swelling in one or more joints as well as fever and rash.
+Tocilizumab STADA is used to improve the symptoms of sJIA and can be given in combination with methotrexate or alone.

-Tofidence is used to treat children with pJIA.
-Tofidence is used for children aged 2 years and over with active polyarticular juvenile idiopathic arthritis (pJIA), an inflammatory disease that causes pain and swelling in one or more joints.
-Tofidence is used to improve the symptoms of pJIA and can be given in combination with methotrexate or alone.
+Tocilizumab STADA is used to treat children with pJIA.
+Tocilizumab STADA is used for children aged 2 years and over with active polyarticular juvenile idiopathic arthritis (pJIA), an inflammatory disease that causes pain and swelling in one or more joints.
+Tocilizumab STADA is used to improve the symptoms of pJIA and can be given in combination with methotrexate or alone.

-Tofidence is used to treat adults with coronavirus disease 2019 (COVID-19), receiving systemic corticosteroids and requiring supplemental oxygen or mechanical ventilation.
+Tocilizumab STADA is used to treat adults with coronavirus disease 2019 (COVID-19), receiving systemic corticosteroids and requiring supplemental oxygen or mechanical ventilation.

-2. What you need to know before you are given Tofidence
+2. What you need to know before you are given Tocilizumab STADA

-You are not to be given Tofidence
+You are not to be given Tocilizumab STADA

 if you are allergic to tocilizumab or any of the other ingredients of this medicine (listed in Section 6).